Skip to content

 Contact for Families with Disabled Children – Carers Assessments (pdf) >

-As of 6th April 2024, carers in England, Scotland and Wales are now entitled to one week’s unpaid leave to fulfil their caring responsibilities.
+Carers in England, Scotland and Wales are entitled to one week’s unpaid leave to fulfil their caring responsibilities.

 Examples of dependants leave are if: